 What should I expect in the consultation?

 Breast reduction surgery is commonly performed at Aesthetic Surgical Images.
 Our staff is very experienced in the individual needs and goals of women requesting this type of surgery.
 After being greeted by our staff, you will have a lengthy consultation with your surgeon who will explain the risks and benefits associated with this procedure, perform a physical examination and determine whether or not you are a suitable candidate for breast reduction surgery.
 After the consultation and physical examination, your doctor will discuss with you how much breast weight will be removed.
-Our staff will then discretely photograph you.
-Your face will not be in the picture and the photographs of your breasts along with your individual history will be sent to your insurance company with a request for pre-authorization.

 What do I need to do before surgery?